 Three categories for scoring cryptocurrencies

-In the Chinese scoring system cryptocurrencies are scored in three categories.
+In the Chinese scoring system, cryptocurrencies are scored in three categories.
 The most defining category is the “basic technology”, which forms 64% of the total score.
-In this category scores are based on the technical advancements of the blockchain, decentralization, security, speed and effectiveness.
-The best score based on technology goes to EOS, Tron, Bitshares, Steem and Gxchain.
-China seems to regard bitcoin’s basic technology as inferior to others, since bitcoin is left outside the top 20 in this category.
+In this category, scores are based on the technical advancements of the blockchain, decentralization, security, speed, and effectiveness.
+The best score based on technology goes to EOS, Tron, Bitshares, Steem, and Gxchain.
+China seems to regard bitcoin’s basic technology as inferior to others since bitcoin is left outside the top 20 in this category.

 The second category estimates how well the blockchain can be used for creating practical applications.
-The top five of this category consists of Ethereum, NEO, Nebulas, Tron and Ontology.
+The top five of this category consist of Ethereum, NEO, Nebulas, Tron, and Ontology.
 According to the Chinese development center for information technology, the conditions to develop applications for different blockchains have improved recently and the scores of this category are generally higher than before.
 The category comprises twenty percent of the scoring.

 Bitcoin places 15th, Ethereum-based cryptocurrencies at the top